 118.11(3) A service contract should be competitively selected on a regular basis so that a state agency obtains the best value for the funds spent, avoids inefficiencies, waste or duplication and may take advantage of new innovations, ideas and technology.
-A service contract, including all optional renewals, shall not exceed a term of six years unless the state agency obtains a waiver of this provision pursuant to rule 11-118.16(8A).
+A service contract, including all optional renewals, shall not exceed a term of six years; however, service contracts entered into by the office of chief information officer may have a term length not to exceed ten years.
+Service contracts shall not exceed the term lengths set forth herein unless the state agency obtains a waiver of this provision pursuant to rule 11-118.16(8A).